MicrosoftDocs/learn/learn-pr/wwl-sci/evaluate-security-posture-recommend-technical-strategies-to-manage-risk/includes/10-summary.md

 In this module you learned how to evaluate your organization's security posture by using different benchmarks, including Azure Security Benchmark.
-You learned how to leverage Microsoft Defender for Cloud as a cloud security posture management platform and improved your security hygiene.
+You learned how to use Microsoft Defender for Cloud as a cloud security posture management platform and improved your security hygiene.
 You also learned to use Secure Score to drive security posture enhancements and track progress overtime.
 As part of this continuous